limbenkep/Object-based-Programming-cpp/README.md

 Please write a short presentation.
 Suitable content would be...

 - ...
 My name is Lima Honorine
 - ...
-My previous programming experince is from introduction course in c++
+My previous programming experience is from a summer course I took in uppsala university on `Datorer och programmerring i C++` and Datavetenskaplig introduktion kurs.
+I have basic knowledge in programming in C++ and a brief introduction to object-oriented programming
 - ...
-To learn more about programming in c++
+My expectation for this course is to learn more about programming in c++ and object-oriented programming.
+      I am hoping to  receive guidance and feedback to build my programming skills.

 Feel free to use Markdown syntax [^markdown] [^bitbucket_md]